Trust Deeds And Employment

 Tip: Check your employment contract – if you’re unsure, speak to your Professional Standards team.

-You need to be employed to have a trust deed, anyway
+You need to be employed to have a Scottish Trust Deed, anyway

 If you’re changing your career or applying for jobs